Arnold-18-CS/Expense-Tracker-Kubernetes/README.md

   - Keep the terminal running to ensure the service stays up.
   - Then ,on the browser of choice, open **http://localhost:9090**
   -
+5. **CI/CD Pipeline Overview**:

+- This project includes a GitHub Actions-based CI/CD pipeline that automates the deployment of the Expense Tracker application to a Kubernetes cluster.

+Pipeline Features:
+CI (Continuous Integration):

+   - Validates Kubernetes manifests (*.yaml) for syntax errors.

+   - Lints and checks for basic Kubernetes best practices.

+CD (Continuous Deployment):

+   - Applies all Kubernetes manifests in the /api, /db, /frontend, /config_secrets, and /monitoring directories.

+   - Deploys the entire stack to the configured Kubernetes cluster automatically.